audse/mod-system/addons/mod_system/wiki/autoload/mod_loader.md

 func load_mod(path: String) -> Mod
 ```

-Loads a mod at the specified `path` and registers it using the `ModSystem.register` method.
+Loads a mod at the specified `path` and installs it using the `ModSystem.install` method.

 **Parameters**